drupal-graphql/graphql/doc/starting/custom-schema.md

 Each schema is associated to a server.
 A server defines the URL where a schema is accessible (e.g. `/graphql`) as well as other options like if query batching or caching are enabled.

 Go to the list of servers under `/admin/config/graphql` to create a new server for your custom schema.
-When creating the server choose the "Composable Example schema" as the schema.
+When creating the server choose the "Composable Example schema" as the schema and make sure to check the `Composable Example extension` checkbox.
 After saving click "Explorer".
 This will take you to the "GraphiQL" page, where you can explore your custom schema.

 ## Adapt module to your needs